Kailoren/EDMM/README.md

    <img width="610" height="776" alt="Screenshot 2026-07-06 141009" src="https://github.com/user-attachments/assets/0ac28122-b865-43ea-b71e-ae3950a1b6dd" />

-3. Press **Start Session** - the key's icon changes to confirm it's now recording.
+3. Press **Start Session** and the key's icon changes to confirm it's now recording.
 If you tagged a mineral, screenshots go into a subfolder named after it within the ring, so two different hotspots in the same ring stay separate.
 4. Mine as normal.
 Whenever you see a high % rock, press **Save Snapshot**.